 A co-production between New Zealand Ballet (where it premiered) and QB, the beautiful, touching, genuinely funny ballet had critics raving and was a runaway hit with audiences.

 Liam Scarlett rehearsing.
-Photo © Eduardo Hidalgo
+Photo © Eduardo Vieira

 The dancers were smitten by the experience too, as was QB Artistic Director Li Cunxin, who subsequently invited the highly sought-after 30-year old choreographer to join him as Artistic Associate.
 In a coup for QB, Scarlett agreed.
 He will also continue in his role as Artist in Residence at The Royal Ballet in London.